watusi/jquery-mobile-iscrollview/README.md

 ####refreshOnPageBeforeShow

-If true, the scroller will be refreshed on every JQuery Mobile `beforepageshow` event.
+If true, the scroller will be refreshed on every JQuery Mobile `pageshow` event.
-This should be set to true if scroller content might have changed asynchronously while the page was loaded into the DOM but not shown, as might happen in some native application environments.
-As well, this is necessary in some desktop browser environments, because it's not possible to determine the height of fixed-height elements prior to this event.
+This should be set to true if scroller content might have changed asynchronously while the page was loaded into the DOM but not shown, as might happen in some native application environment.
+As well, this is necessary if not using a verison of iScroll with overridable dimension-fetching functions, because it's not possible to determine the height of fixed-height elements prior to this event.

+I've forked iScroll to make it possible to override iScrolls fetching of element dimensions.
+If you are using my version of iScroll, it's not necessary to refresh on pageshow, since this widget then overrides this using jQuery.actual so that iScroll CAN get the dimensions of hidden elements.
+In this case, if you change page content while a page is hidden, you should call refresh() to insure that the scroll range and scrollbar(s) are updated.

-Default: `true`
+Default: `true` if iScroll does not have overridable dimension-fetching functions
+         `false` if iScroll does have overridable dimension-fetching functions

 ####fixInput